Algorithmic analysis towards time-domain extended source waveform inversion: FWI, WRI, and ESI formulations revisited

-where both model parameters $m$ and the wavefield $u$ are considered as parameters of the optimization problem.
-During the iterations, $\beta$ should be increased such that the wavefield $u$ converges to the solution of the wave equation ($Au=f$) as $\beta\rightarrow \infty$.
-The main deviation of WRI compared with the classic FWI is that the the wave equation is a penalty and therefore does not need to be fully satisfied in WRI, while classic FWI requires that the wavefield satisfies wave equation exactly. \cite{VanLeeuwen_2013_MLM} have shown that WRI is more immune to cycle skipping by reducing the existence of possible local minima.
+where both model parameter $m$ and the wavefield $u$ are considered as the parameter of the optimization, while $\beta$ controls the penalty from the wave equation.
+During the iterations, $\beta$ should be increased so that the wavefield $u$ converges to the solution of the wave equation, see more details in section \ref{sec:beta}.
+A variable projection by zeroing $\partial J_\text{WRI}/\partial u=0$ gives the normal equation \citep{VanLeeuwen_2013_MLM}: